hpaluch/ch341-spi-shift-reg/README.md

    also for **I2C mode and SPI mode** (yes - even when it is marked parallel).
 *  install VisualSutdio 2010

-Create environment variable `CH341_SDK` that sould point to extracted `CH341PAR.ZIP` header and library files.
+Create environment variable `CH341_SDK` that should point to extracted `CH341PAR.ZIP` header and library files.
 For example if you have extracted file: